Florida mom gets standing ovation in Virginia after calling for 'mass exodus' from public schools

 The concerned mom's comments come amid uproar after the DOJ directed the FBI to investigate violence at school board meetings

-Florida mom Quisha King called for a "mass exodus" from the public school system, arguing that school systems left parents with no other choice for fighting left-wing ideas.
+Florida mom Quisha King called for a "mass exodus" from the public school system, arguing that school officials left parents with no other choice for fighting left-wing ideas.

-Her comments came during the annual Family Research Council's Pray Vote Stand Summit during a Thursday panel on "Fighting Indoctrination on a National Scale."
+Her comments came during the Family Research Council's annual Pray Vote Stand Summit during a Thursday panel on "Fighting Indoctrination on a National Scale."

 "I really think at this point the only thing to do is have a mass exodus from the public school system – that's it," King said.
-In response, she received prolonged applause, and many in the audience stood to their feet at the Leesburg, Virginia, event.
+In response, she received prolonged applause, and many in the audience rose to their feet at the Leesburg, Virginia, event.

-King previously drew national attention for her speech opposing critical race theory (CRT) in June.
+King previously drew national attention in June for her speech opposing critical race theory (CRT).
 She works with the group Moms for Liberty, which is one of many battling CRT and other ideas across the nation.

 PARENTS CONTINUE BLASTING DOJ, SCHOOL BOARDS AMID PROBE INTO VIOLENT THREATS